runrudyrun/mcp-youtrack/README.md

 ## Overview

 This repository provides a Model Context Protocol (MCP) server for YouTrack integration.
-It uses the youtrack-sdk to interact with the YouTrack API and provides tools for common operations like querying issues, adding comments, and updating issue fields.
+It uses the youtrack-sdk to interact with the YouTrack API and provides tools for common operations like querying issues, adding comments, updating issue fields, and retrieving detailed issue information.

 The server is designed to be:
 - **Efficient**: Optimized for common YouTrack operations